laro/Cilia/Comparison.md

 }
 ```

-They are **refence types** in Swift, Rust, and Kotlin, therefore – after declaration – you additionally need to assign an instance.
+In contrast, languages like Swift, Rust, and Kotlin require explicit initialization of collections before they can be used.
+After declaration, an instance must therefore be assigned explicitly:
 ```
 var words: [String] = []
 for i in 0...9 {